Waziup/learning-center-content/content/en/programs/train-the-trainer-program/units/4_data_ai/index.md

   - id: waziup/data-analysis-and-ai/iot-data-analysis
 ---

+Welcome to the 4th week of the Catalyst Program.

 As your IoT prototype get more and more advanced, you need to worry about the data and algorithms at its core.
 This unit will cover the basics of data analysis, data visualisation and Artificial Intelligence (AI).